taimoor-ahmed-1/jira2taiga/README.md

-This project is for import jira data in taiga.
+This project is for importing jira data in taiga.